IsraelOrtuno/permalink/readme.md

 </head>
 ```

-Plase visit [](https://github.com/ARCANEDEV/SEO-Helper/blob/master/_docs/3-Usage.md#4-laravel-usage) to know more about what and how to render.
+Plase visit [SEO-Helper – Laravel Usage](https://github.com/ARCANEDEV/SEO-Helper/blob/master/_docs/3-Usage.md#4-laravel-usage) to know more about what and how to render.

 Under the hood, this JSON structure is calling to the different SEO helpers (meta, opengraph and twitter).
 Let's understand: